The future and direction of advertising

 Advertising has changed significantly since the days of Mad Men.
-The changing technological landscape, along with a more globalized economy has shifted how businesses speak to consumers.
+With the changing technological landscape and a more globalized economy, businesses have shifted how they speak to consumers.

 Currently, big organizations have control over a lot of user data.
 This data is implicitly shared by users in exchange for free services (such as Facebook and Google).
 As data collection evolves and users become more aware of the immense value their data provides, it is predicted that users will 'sell' their data to companies if they wish to use it.
 No longer will there be an implicit agreement, it will be a written contract.
 We can see this shift happening even today as we enter a new era of data.
 In order to remain competitive and use data to deliver targeted messaging, advertisers may have to purchase data.

-Internet of thingsWith the widespread adoption of the internet of things, everything will change.
+4. Internet of thingsWith the widespread adoption of the internet of things, everything will change.
 Even today there are high-end thermostats, lights, and fridges which can be controlled through the internet.
-In the future, this will be standard and everything will be connected.
-Users will be able to have to manage all of these tools through a central hub.
-Business could purchase the data this generates and deliver notifications through these processes.
+In the future, integration between products and services will be standard and everything will be connected.
+Users will be able to manage all of these tools through a central hub, providing businesses with opportunities to purchase meaningful data.
 Take this for an example: A user runs out of apples in their fridge.
 The fridge 'knows' that this user likes to eat apples regularly - based on the fact that apples are entered into the fridge regularly.
 The grocery store that the user goes to receives a notification that this person is out of apples.
 The grocery store then delivers a notification to the user through the fridge.
 The next time the user goes to the fridge they are told that they are out of apples and that there is a deal on apples at the grocery store.
 Processes such as these will become standard and change the way firms communicate with consumers.

-Virtual reality/Augmented Reality (VR/AR) today is just beginning.
-Just a number of years ago these technologies were confined only to highest end users.
-Then Google came out with its Google cardboard - users are now able to see the wonders of VR for under $20.
+Virtual reality and augmented reality (VR/AR) technological development is just beginning.
+Just a number of years ago these technologies were confined only to the richest of consumers.
+Then, Google came out with its Google cardboard, allowing users are now able to see the wonders of VR for under $20.
 However, this experience is still only touching the tip of what VR/AR can really do.
 In the future, VR/AR will be everywhere.
 You will not just see a movie - you will take part in it.
-Instead of delivering recorded ads to their prospects, companies will be able to deliver real experiences - truly showing users what their product or service provides.
-VR/AR will also be married with customers services as there will be holographic artificially intelligent chatbots who will be able to answer customer queries.
+Instead of delivering recorded ads to their prospects, companies will be able to deliver real experiences, truly showing users what their product or service provides.
+VR/AR will also be used for customer services as there will be holographic artificially intelligent chatbots who will be able to answer customer queries.

 Back to Blogs